 Our three classrooms are spacious and bright with reading nooks, easels, room for large block and vehicle play, as well as dramatic play, science and other activities that encourage learning through play.
 The school has a large playground with a variety of equipment, including swings, a sandbox, and several different kinds of climbers, allowing for active and imaginative outdoor play.

 Parents at Cedar Lane play an integral role through their participation in the classroom and in all aspects of the school’s administration.
 The high level of parent involvement and the school’s intimate size allows our program to nurture children and foster their developmental needs.

-The school day generally begins with a free play period before children join together for the daily gathering.
+The school day generally begins with a free play period during which children can choose from a variety of developmentally appropriate activities, including art, dramatic play, building with blocks or other materials, books, games, puzzles and science discovery.
+The children then work together to clean up and prepare for snack time.
+After a break for a healthy snack, the children join together for the daily gathering.
 During this time they may sing, play or move to music, listen to a story, share news from home or talk about events at school.
-After a break for a healthy snack, the children enjoy an outdoor recess where they can run, climb, swing, play in the sandbox or participate in imaginary play with their friends.
-The children then return to the classroom and choose from a variety of developmentally appropriate activities, including art, dramatic play, building with blocks or other materials, books, games, puzzles and science discovery.
-The children work together to clean up and prepare for parent pick up.
+The children then enjoy an outdoor recess where they can run, climb, swing, play in the sandbox or participate in imaginary play with their friends prior to parent pick up.

 Cedar Lane Nursery School offers three classes by age.
 All classes have the goals of: